Kevin O’Leary drops out, endorses Maxime Bernier for Conservative leadership

 “I believe we’re going to have to negotiate it away.
 But you don’t give it up.
 We’re in a negotiation with [Commerce Secretary] Wilbur Ross here.
 If we’re giving up supply management in Canada, he’s got to give up in Vermont and Wisconsin, which he’s not going to do.”

-He said he hoped he could get more traction in Quebec.
+He said he had hoped he could get more traction in Quebec, where he was born.
 “I was hanging out at the Orange Julep [in Montreal] every week.
 Like, what does it take to crack that province,” he said.

 “And I thought I’d get more support.
 I have to be honest with you.”

-Mr. O’Leary said he called former prime minister Stephen Harper and asked him for advice about supply management and the Trans-Pacific Partnership.
+Mr. O’Leary said he called former prime minister Stephen Harper to ask him for advice about supply management and the Trans-Pacific Partnership.
 He said he’s called Mr. Harper “multiple times,” throughout the race.

 “His best advice to me was that this was a team sport.”